Chrismettal/flipper-zero-backpacks/README.md

 ![Wifi](img/NiceBack.jpg)

-Very similar to the [official WiFi dev board](https://shop.flipperzero.one/collections/flipper-zero-accessories/products/wifi-devboard).
+Very similar to the [official Wifi dev board](https://shop.flipperzero.one/collections/flipper-zero-accessories/products/wifi-devboard).
 Additionally includes a micro SD card slot so you don't have to mod the official board yourself.

-Currently in production, to be stocked at [Tindie](https://www.tindie.com/stores/binary-6/) soon after production finished.
+Other than that all guides applicable to the official Wifi dev board are also applicable here.

 #### Firmware